Attorneys & ProfessionalsView List

 - Vorys lawyers serving the industry in various capacities for energy trade associations and legal foundations, including past and present officers and Board of Trustee members of the Ohio Oil and Gas Association, the Independent Petroleum Association of America, the Rocky Mountain Mineral Law Foundation, the Energy & Mineral Law Foundation and the Ohio State Bar Association’s Natural Resources Law Committee

-With nearly 20 years of experience advising producers and pipeline operators in Ohio, Gregory Russell serves as the chair of the Ohio Oil and Gas Association’s Environmental Committee and recently stepped down as the chair of the Ohio State Bar Association’s Natural Resources Law Committee.
-A frequent speaker on natural gas industry topics, including environmental, regulatory and natural gas market issues, Mr. Russell was also part of the stakeholder workgroup that developed hydraulic fracturing guidelines used by STRONGER, Inc., and its stakeholder review teams in evaluating state oil and gas environmental regulatory programs.
+With more than 20 years of experience advising producers and pipeline operators in Ohio, Gregory Russell serves as the chair of the Ohio Oil and Gas Association’s Environmental Committee and recently stepped down as the chair of the Ohio State Bar Association’s Natural Resources Law Committee.
+A frequent speaker on natural gas industry topics, including environmental, regulatory and natural gas market issues, Greg was also part of the stakeholder workgroup that developed hydraulic fracturing guidelines used by STRONGER, Inc., and its stakeholder review teams in evaluating state oil and gas environmental regulatory programs.